gravitational/gravity/docs/5.x/cluster.md

 ### Configuring Monitoring

-See (Heapster Integration)[/monitoring/#configuration] about details on how to configure monitoring alerts.
+See (Kapacitor Integration)[/monitoring/#kapacitor-integration] about details on how to configure monitoring alerts.

 ### Configuring Runtime Environment Variables

-Runtime Environment Variables resource allows to update environment variables inside the runtime container running on every cluster node.
-This allows post-installation configuration of cluster-wide HTTP proxy, for example.
+As you already know, in a Gravity cluster, each node is running a runtime container that hosts Kubernetes.
+All services (including Kubernetes native services like API server or kubelet) execute with the predefined environment (set up during installation or update).
+If you need to make changes to the runtime environment post-install or post-update - i.e. introduce new environment variables like `HTTP_PROXY`, this resource will allow you to do that.

-To add a new environment variable, `HTTP_PROXY`, create the resource as following:
+To add a new environment variable, `HTTP_PROXY`, create the file with following contents:

 [envars.yaml]
 ```yaml